d-schneid/SOP/README.md

 The services are then configured via environment variables (see [Configuring Deployment](#configuring-deployment)).

+If you don't specify an external database, the app will use sqlite as the database.
+It is strongly discouraged from using sqlite, as sqlite does not pair well with parallel accesses, which is likely to cause problems with this program.
-By default, this image uses sqlite as the database.
-It is strongly recommended to use an external database like MariaDB/MySQL or PostgreSQL.
+Therefore, we recommend using a standard database like MariaDB/MySQL or PostgreSQL.

 To make the process of setting up the webserver, SOP and an external database easier, we recommend using `docker-compose`.
 To do this, clone the git repo and create a file `docker-compose.yaml`